 Music is for everyone, and the instruments used to facilitate it should be reasonably accessible as well.
-When it comes to purchasing a digital piano, most people tend to brace themselves for an expensive encounter.
+When it comes to purchasing the best digital piano under 500 dollars, you need to select one that suits your needs.

 But, we are here to show you that it doesn’t have to be that way.
 Although it’s a stereotype that digital pianos are expensive, you can still find plenty of instruments at a fair price.